Lake Izvorul Muntelui

 The lake is a tourist destination in the region, especially in summertime, when visitors take the ferryboat from the Bicaz port for a short trip on the lake, and to view Mount Ceahlău on the west shore.

-In the 1960s and 1970s there was regular ferry service between the Bicaz port and the villages on the lake shore.
+In the 1960s and 1970s, there was regular ferry service between the Bicaz port and the villages on the lake shore.

-At Potoci, a few kilometers north of the town of Bicaz, there is a biological research facility, equipped with a small submersible used for underwater explorations.
+At Potoci, a few kilometers north of the town of Bicaz, there is a biological research facility, equipped with a small submersible used for underwater exploration.
 The facility was visited by the marine biologist Jacques-Yves Cousteau in 1984.